blogger web statistics

 • Figure out how your boundaries were respected or violated in your childhood, by writing your story from childhood.
 Simply journal about all of the times and situations in which you felt your personal space, rights or feelings were not respected.

-• Do your emotional healing work, using the imagery processes you will find in this audio program called Nurturing Your Inner Child.
+• Do your emotional healing work, using the imagery processes you will find in the book Nurturing Your Inner Child.

 • Claim your boundaries with healthy anger.
 This entire site is devoted to helping you heal your anger so that it will be a healthy part of you.